 James Dalton, Director of General Insurance Policy at the ABI, said:

-James Dalton, Director, General Insurance Policy“The human cost of flooding is immeasurable, putting lives at risk, causing families great trauma and pushing some businesses to the brink.
+“The human cost of flooding is immeasurable, putting lives at risk, causing families great trauma and pushing some businesses to the brink.
 Flood defences are an essential part of the protection system which prevents and minimises the trauma caused by flooding as much as possible.

 “Faced with the growing threat of climate change, there is a clear financial argument for investing in flood defences.
 The barriers, walls and natural defences that currently prevent greater damage being done by the UK’s rivers during times of extreme weather make economic sense, but they must keep pace with the threat if they are to continue being effective.
 It’s essential the UK Government sticks to its ambitions on flood defence spending and doesn’t let the lack of severe flooding in recent years lull the country into a false sense of security.”